 ~ Late February: Participants selected and notified

-~ March - April: Documents and travel packets built; plane tickets issued
+~ March - April: Documents and travel packets built; participants must provide proof of airline itinerary

 ~ May - June: Administrative details finalized; training reviewed

 Q: How are participants selected?

 A: Applications are received and then sterilized prior to moving on to the selection committee.
 Discriminating information is redacted from applications and packets are sent to a 5 person board for selection.
 While we do our best to accommodate all applicants, the reality is that we are selecting individuals to participate in an activity which requires some self-reliance and a certain level of physical ability.
 Those with physical disabilities will be considered in the board process but we may request details on the nature of injuries or disabilities to ensure your safety during the trip.
 Disclosure of medical information is completely voluntary but withholding of information may result in disqualification and application removal.